leagueofscholars/behavioral-ds.github.io/content/authors/quyu-kong/_index.md

 - name: University of Technology Sydney

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Ph.D. student from the Computational Media Lab at the Research School of Computer Science of The Australian National University and affiliated with Data61, CSIRO.
+# bio: I am a Ph.D. student from the Computational Media Lab at the Research School of Computer Science of The Australian National University and affiliated with Data61, CSIRO.
 I am supervised by Dr Marian-Andrei Rizoiu, Prof Lexing Xie and Dr Stephen Wan.
 My current research focuses on modeling information diffusion in social media.
 Specifically, I am working on understanding the connection between epidemic models and self-exciting point processes and quantifying online diffusions with tools from the connection.
+bio: Quyu is a postdoctoral reseracher in the Behavioral Data Science at the University of Technology Sydney, supervised by Dr Marian-Andrei Rizoiu.
+His current research focuses on building online information diffusion models for detecting online disinformation.

 interests:
 - Artificial Intelligence